pingcap/docs/sql-statements/sql-statement-show-plugins.md

 # SHOW PLUGINS

-`SHOW PLUGINS` could show all plugins installed in TiDB, including plugin's status and version informantion.
+`SHOW PLUGINS` shows all plugins installed in TiDB, including each plugin's status and version information.

 ## Synopsis